btuckerc/audioreader/README.md

     ```
     *If you encounter a permission error, you might need to make the script executable first: `chmod +x setup.sh`*

     **Important Note on Virtual Environment Activation:** The `setup.sh` script activates `venv` only for its own execution.
-Once the script finishes, `venv` will NOT be active in your terminal.
+Once the script finishes (unless it exited early for you to configure `pyenv`), `venv` will NOT be active in your terminal.
 You MUST activate it manually before running the application (see next section).

 ## Preparing Your Audio Files